John Bosco Ikojo

-John Bosco Ikojo (born 21 July 1974) is a Ugandan accountant, Finance expert and politician.
-He is the elected Member of Parliament for Bukedea County, Bukedea District, and a representative for NRM, the ruling political party in Uganda.
-He is a member the NRM Parliamentary Caucus and serves as a member on the Committee on National Economy and the Committee on Natural Resources in the 10th Parliament of Uganda.
+John Bosco Ikojo (born 21 July 1974) is a Ugandan accountant, finance expert and politician.
+He entered Parliament after winning the Bukedea County seat in the 2016 general elections on the NRM ticket, and he served as a member of the NRM Parliamentary Caucus during the 10th Parliament (2016-2021).
+He served as a member on the Committee on National Economy and the Committee on Natural Resources in the 10th Parliament of Uganda.
+He was the Member of Parliament for Bukedea County Bukedea District in the 11th parliament (2021-2026), and a representative for NRM, the ruling political party in Uganda.

+In the January 2026 general elections, he contested as an independent candidate after losing the NRM primary elections, and he was defeated by David Becham Okweere (NRM), who won the Bukedea County seat for 2026-2031 parliamentary term.

 Prior to his political career, Ikojo worked as the head of finance for Bukedea Town Council and as an accountant for Kumi District Local Government.
 He is also the founder and managing director of ROSKO Uganda, a limited liability company in Uganda.

 Early life and education

 Ikojo was born in Bukedea, Teso sub-region, on 21 July 1974 in an Anglican faith.
 He had his primary education in his hometown of Bukedea and attained PLE certification in 1988.

 He then attended Wiggins Secondary School for his O-Level education and Ngora High School for his A-Level education, attaining a UCE certification in 1992 and a UACE certification in 1996.

 Ikojo further advanced to Makerere University Business School at Uganda College of Commerce Aduku where he attained a higher diploma in marketing in 1998.
 He then went to Makerere University, graduating in 2006 with a Bachelor of Commerce.
 He additionally attained a Master of Business Administration from Uganda Management Institute in 2014.